mm842/lobpy/README.md

 # lobpy

 This package provides tools for a tractable class of models for the limit order book dynamics.
-A detailed description of the general dynamics and the more specific models can be found in the manuscript:
+A detailed description of models its derivation and its financial and mathematical background is given in the manuscript:

 [Cont, Mueller (2019): A stochastic partial differential equation model for limit order book dynamics](https://arxiv.org/abs/1904.03058 )